USS Rigel (AD-13): 1943–1944

 In mid-January 1943, she shifted to Efate, and, on 24 April, got underway to return to the South Pacific where the 7th Amphibious Force was being formed.
 Rigel arrived at Sydney on 1 May, moved on to Brisbane on the 15th and until 14 June helped take the pressure off repair facilities there.
 But the 7th Amphibious Force's first assault landing was imminent and Rigel's assistance was needed in the forward area.
 On 21 June the repair ship arrived in Milne Bay, New Guinea, and on the 22nd Rear Admiral Daniel E. Barbey, Commander, 7th Amphibious Force, raised his flag.
 On the 30th, the force landed troops on Woodlark and Kiriwina and the encirclement of Rabaul from the south was initiated.

 For the next 61/2 months Rigel remained at Milne Bay, repairing ships from LSTs, LCIs, and MTBs to tankers, cruisers, and battleships.
 By December, Allied forces had moved up the coast to dispute control of Vitiaz and Dampier Straits.
 In December, landings were made on New Britain at Arawe and Cape Gloucester, and in January 1944, at Finschhafen and Saidor in New Guinea.
 Rigel, no longer Admiral Barbey's flagship, soon followed.

 Again bringing her vital equipment and trained men closer to the front, she moved to Cape Sudest, thence proceeded to Buna where her crew continued their round-the-clock schedule from 13 January until 9 June.
 From Buna she moved up the coast to Alexishafen, whence, in late August, she returned to Australia for a much needed overhaul.
 She was at Sydney during the initial thrust into the Philippines, but in November returned to New Guinea and continued her work at Hollandia, 22 November to 10 January 1945.
 On the latter date she got underway for the Philippines.

 1945–1946

 Rigel arrived in Leyte Gulf on 15 January.
 On the 16th she anchored in San Pedro Bay, where she remained through the end of the War.
 After brief postwar service, Rigel returned to the United States for inactivation.
-She was decommissioned on 11 July 1946 and was transferred to the Maritime Commission for disposal 12 July 1946, her final fate unknown.
+She was decommissioned on 11 July 1946 and was transferred to the Maritime Commission for disposal 12 July 1946.
+She was sold for scrap on February 6, 1948, and was scrapped by Dulien Steel Products Inc.

 Rigel earned four battle stars during World War II.